Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Tumut's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Tumut is $51,769 and the average income stands at $63,749.
-In comparison, Rest of NSW's median income is $52,390 and average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Tumut would be approximately $56,356 (median) and $69,397 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Tumut all fall between the 16th and 20th percentiles nationally.
-Income analysis reveals that 28.8% of Tumut's population (1,935 individuals) have incomes within the $1,500 - 2,999 range, similar to metropolitan regions where 29.9% fall into this bracket.
-After housing costs, 86.4% of income remains in Tumut, ranking at the 19th percentile nationally.
+The suburb of Tumut had a lower than average income level nationally based on latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Tumut was $51,769 and the average income stood at $63,749, compared to figures for Rest of NSW which were $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $56,356 (median) and $69,397 (average).
+Census 2021 income data showed household, family and personal incomes in Tumut all fell between the 16th and 20th percentiles nationally.
+Income analysis revealed that 28.8% of Tumut's population, equating to 1,935 individuals, fell within the $1,500 - $2,999 income range, similar to metropolitan regions where 29.9% occupied this bracket.
+After housing costs, 86.4% of income remained in Tumut, ranking at the 19th percentile nationally.

 Frequently Asked Questions - Income